vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 **Kitchen extractor hood checks:**
 * Is the humidity in the kitchen extractor hood less than 70%?
-  *  When you heating food on the stove the humidity can rise and drop.
+  *  When you heat food on the stove, the humidity can rise and drop.
 * Is the difference between the humidity in- and outside the extractor hood less than 7%?
-  *  When you heating food on the stove the humidity will drop.
+  *  When you heat food on the stove, the humidity will drop.
 * Is the extractor hood temperature less than 26 degrees?
     * This can be caused by the dryer or taking a shower.